List of accolades received by the 2002–2007 Spider-Man film series: Spider-Man 2 (2004)

 Alfred Molina was nominated for six awards for his portrayal of Doctor Octopus.

 Spider-Man 2 opened in American theaters on June 30, 2004.
-This entry focuses on Peter Parker's struggles, as he tries to manage both his personal life and his duties as Spider-Man.
-He also has to stop the film's main villain, Doctor Octopus (Alfred Molina), a man who becomes insane after an experiment of his goes haywire.
-Spider-Man 2 was less successful in its first week of release, taking first place at the box office with around $88 million at 4,152 locations.
-Nonetheless, the sequel set several box office records at the time and broke the record for best opening day title ever, previously held by the preceding Spider-Man film.
-It eventually made more than $783 million worldwide but still stands as the lowest-grossing in the trilogy.
-However, it also stands as the best received film in the franchise.
-Movie critics believed the second installment had better humor and action sequences than its predecessor and that it was "unusually good" for its genre.
-A writer for website IGN said this film had "a better flowing storyline, more emotional depth, and a less ridiculous looking supervillain, Spider-Man 2 elevated the series to just about everything that comic fans love about the character."
-The website also ranked Spider-Man 2 as being the third best superhero film of all-time on their 2005 list.
-Time magazine also named the sequel the third best superhero movie on their top-ten list published in 2011.
+The plot follows Peter as he struggles to manage both his personal life and his crime-fighting as Spider-Man, while encountering Doctor Octopus (Alfred Molina), a scientist who goes insane as the result of a failed experiment.
+Spider-Man 2 was less successful than Spider-Man in its first week of release, taking first place at the box office with around $88 million at 4,152 theaters.
+Nonetheless, it set several box office records at the time and broke the record for best opening day ever, previously held by Spider-Man.
+It eventually earned more than $783 million worldwide but still stands as the lowest-grossing film of the trilogy.
+However, according to review aggregators Rotten Tomatoes and Metacritic, Spider-Man 2 is the most well-reviewed of the three Raimi films.